 Hard disks fail.
 It’s an unavoidable fact of life.
-No matter how much you might believe it won’t happen to you, the chances are it will, sometime.
+No matter how much you might believe it won’t happen to you, chances are it will, sometimes.
 The best way to protect yourself from the consequences of a failed hard disk is to monitor it and make regular backups.

 Recover data from a crashed hard drive

 It is good if you have a backup of your important data.
 However, if you do not make a backup bore, and find the components in your drive are still functioning, you can recover data from the dead hard drive with a separate application, you can download one from Setapp.
 This service provides 100+ most useful apps for macOS and can be used anytime you need it.

 Setapp has two apps that can help you monitor the health of any hard drive.
 CleanMyMac has a menu bar item that, among other things, reports on the health of your Mac’s main disk, alerting you to any potential problems.
 The other tool, iStatMenus has a whole raft of performance checks and reports, including the health of your main disk.
 In both CleanMyMac and iStatMenus, checking the status involves only one click on a menu bar item.

 Monitoring a hard drive is no substitute for performing regular backups.
 Setapp has several tools that can do that too.
 ChronoSync Express allows you to synchronize any folder with a separate disk, meaning you’ll always have a copy of your files even if the hard drive fails.
 Get Backup Pro, also in Setapp, allows you to make regular backups, archive files or folders, or clone an entire hard drive.
 Making a backup is the safest and most secure way to prevent the loss of important data in the event of a hard drive failure.
 And with these great tools available in Setapp, there’s no excuse not to do it.

 How to recover any data from the failed disk drive